knative/serving/docs/runtime-contract.md

 - As the `stdin` file descriptor is not allocated, the environment SHOULD NOT allocate a `tty` to the container.
 - The [linux process](https://github.com/opencontainers/runtime-spec/blob/29686dbc5559d93fb1ef402eeda3e35c38d75af4/config.md#linux-process)
-  OCI properties MUST NOT be configurable by the developer, and MAY set by the operator or platform provider.
+  OCI properties MUST NOT be configurable by the developer, and MAY be set by the operator or platform provider.

 The following environment variables [MUST](https://github.com/knative/serving/blob/master/test/conformance/envvars_test.go) be set: